 With over 700 million users per month, and the highest per-follower interaction rate of any social network, Instagram is a big part of many people’s lives, and is therefore big business.
 There are currently one million active advertisers on the platform, 80 per cent of users follow a business, and as people increasingly use Instagram to find graphic designers or illustrators to work or collaborate with, or buy from, using the platform well is vital for creatives.

 If you want to make money through Instagram, you need to create engaging posts that reach as many people as possible.
 But it’s not quite as simple as it sounds – using the platform well isn’t all about cramming your posts with hashtags, taking stylish photos of your breakfast or even necessarily having the most followers.

 In 2016, as well as introducing the hugely popular Stories, the platform made some changes to its algorithms.
-The change means that users’ feeds no longer show photos in chronological order, but according to a user’s interests and relationships.
+The change meant users’ feeds would no longer show photos in chronological order, but according to a user’s interests and relationships.
 In other words, the more relevant and engaging Instagram thinks your posts are to your followers, the more they are prioritised – meaning that creating the right sort of post is now more important than ever.